atch2203/blog/src/content/blog/8bit computer.md

 <div align="center" style="color:#888888"><em>TODO label spanning connections</em></div>

 ##### Removing control signal wires
-The first step in disassembling th
+The first step in disassembling the 8 bit computer is to remove all the control signal wires.
+These connect every module to the instruction decoder/control unit, so you want to get rid

 ## Addendum: designing the computer and debugging